jjbell150/InferenceEngine/README.md

 Usage:
 	InferenceEngine.exe [filename] [method] (language)
-	InferenceEngine.exe testENG.txt fc English
+	(InferenceEngine.exe testENG.txt fc English)

 	Method is type of inference; so fc (Forwards chaining), bc (Backwards chaining) or tt (Truth Table).
 	Language is optional, it will default to propositional.

 	English KB's need to be in the form: if x then y (if raining then wet) and if x and z then y (if raining and outside then wet).
 	Propositional KB's need to be in the form x=>y and x&z=>y.
-	Each statement needs a ; after it to be recognized.
+	Each statement needs a semicolon (;) after it to be recognized.

 	A valid propositional KB can be used as an English KB.
 Terms: